RCN-ECS/CnGV/notebook/20191118_GxE_Magnitude.md

 # Conclusions:
 The prediction that emms would incorporate effect size more than `omega^2` and `eta^2` is not supported by these initial simulations.
-All methods seems to perform similarly.
+All methods seems to perform similarly because the data are all standardized ((data - mean)/std. dev).

+Moving forward we will use `emmeans` function in R to estimate the magnitude of GxE.